chaplinjs/chaplin-boilerplate-plain/README.md

 This example has a standard Chaplin MVC directory structure:

-- `coffee/models`
+- `js/models`
-- `coffee/views`
+- `js/views`
-- `coffee/controllers`
+- `js/controllers`
-- `coffee/libs`
+- `js/libs`

-All vendor libraries like jQuery and Backbone are located `vendor/`.
+All vendor libraries like jQuery and Backbone are located at `vendor/`.

+A recently built copy of the base chaplin framework is located at `vendor/chaplin-amd-min.js`.

 ### Application Startup

 There are two special files which are responsible for the application bootstrap:

-- `coffee/hello_world_application.coffee`
+- `js/hello_world_application.js`
-- `coffee/routes.coffee`
+- `js/routes.js`

-`hello_world_application.coffee` is the application root class which inherits from `Chaplin.Application`.
+`hello_world_application.js` is the application root class which inherits from `Chaplin.Application`.
 It starts up all Chaplin core modules and starts the routing.
 It is loaded and instantiated in `index.html`.

-`routes.coffee` contains all application routes which map URLs to controller actions.
+`routes.js` contains all application routes which map URLs to controller actions.

 ### Templating